Three-Week Food Itinerary for New Zealand

 - Check out the Hawke’s Bay Farmers’ Market

 - Do a chocolate tour at Silky Oaks Chocolates.

-For more information on each experience and more, check out the 10 Things to Do in Napier for Foodies.
+For more information on each experience and more, check out the 10 Foodie Experiences in Napier.

 Day 11 – Napier to Palmerston North

 Continue your way south today as you make your way to your next city destination, Palmerston North.
 If you haven’t already, travel via Hastings to sample its charming eateries.
-Then it’s a journey through the rural heart of Hawke’s Bay where you could stop by Oruawharo Homestead for high tea.
+Then it’s a journey through the rural heart of Hawke’s Bay where you could stop by Oruawharo Homestead for one of its high tea days.

 After passing through the dramatic scenery of the Manawatu Gorge and perhaps walking off your high tea on the Tawa Loop Walk, you’ll have more cool cafes to experience in Ashhurst, such as The Herb Farm which uses its herb garden to create all sorts of herbal products.

 Finally, you’ve reached Palmerston North, fondly known by the locals as “Palmy”.
 If you have time, jump on the Arrosta Coffee roastery tour to experience the passion behind the coffee bean.

 - Take a tour of a coffee roastery